 Marco Gambare (IT), architect

 Margherita Borroni (IT), architect

-Anna Jo Banke (DK), architect
+Anna Jo Banke (DK), student in architecture

 Based In: Rotterdam, NETHERLANDS

 Team Description: Is it possible to organize a neighbourhood in which living and working are interwoven in a natural way?
 In which there is room for the creation of a living community that is able to move and make?
 Januskopf is a design proposal for a system that integrates housing, productive spaces and public areas with the ambition to resolve the missing puzzle piece of Neu Marx Neighbourhood, linking and framing different scales from urban to interior.

 Like the two-faced Roman god, Januskopf expresses itself through 2 opposite façades, responding to site’s idiosyncrasies: a translucent and semi-open winter garden stands out against the busy and polluted Rennweg, while a system of wide and gently-sloped terraces stretches out to the adjacent residential tissue in the south.

 Jury Statement: “The project explores the creation of various qualities in this specific place.
 For example, with the organisation of different functions into louder and quieter zones and the associated front winter garden.
 The resulting concept with a straight side and a terraced side seems comprehensible and, on the whole, the programmatic distribution seems sophisticated. […] The jury appreciates the asymmetrical concept of this project, responding to an asymmetrical context of two different roads and urban fabrics.”